wellscrosby/MRGHoloOcean/docs/packages/docs/scenarios.rst

 The contents of the ``configuration`` block are sensor-specific.
 That block is passed verbatim to the sensor itself, which parses it.

-For example, the docstring for :class:`~holodeck.sensors.RGBCamera` states that it accepts ``CaptureWidth`` and ``CaptureHeight`` parameters, so an example sensor configuration would be:
+For example, the docstring for :class:`~holoocean.sensors.RGBCamera` states that it accepts ``CaptureWidth`` and ``CaptureHeight`` parameters, so an example sensor configuration would be: